Board of Directors

 Member

 Josie Gonzales has called San Bernardino County home her entire life.
 She lived in Colton for 20 years; then she spent the next 23 years of her life in the Del Rosa area, an unincorporated community of San Bernardino.
-In 1995 she moved to the City of Fontana where she served as on the City Council.
+In 1995 she moved to the City of Fontana where she served on the City Council.
 In 2004, Josie became the first Latina to be elected to the San Bernardino County Board of Supervisors.
 Until her retirement in 2020, she represented the 5th District, which includes the cities of San Bernardino, Colton, Rialto and eastern Fontana and the unincorporated communities of Bloomington and Muscoy.
 Prior to being elected, Josie owned and operated a successful small business.
 She resides in Fontana with her husband, and enjoys spending time with her four adult children and six grandchildren.

 Member